SAP-samples/teched2023-AD263/exercises/ex2/README.md

 ![](./images/015.png)

-History Chart can reviewed for the metric
+History Chart can be reviewed for the metric

 ![](./images/016.png)